rajasami156/Stripe-payment-gateway/README.md

-# 💳 Stripe Payment Integration with Flask
+# 💳 Stripe Payment Integration with Fastapi
 ### This project is a Flask application that integrates Stripe for processing payments.
 It provides functionalities for creating checkout sessions and handling Stripe webhooks.

 ## Setup